carp-lang/Carp/docs/Memory.md

   (concatenate string reversed)) ;; error!
 ```

-This short let block calls some imaginary functions to first reverse our linear string, then join it with itself, returning the result.
-However there’s a big problem here, once we pass our string to `reverse` the memory management system won’t let us use it in `concat`!
-(If it’s unclear why, recall the golden rule of the linear type system: only on *binding* can ever own a linear value.
-When we pass `string` to `reverse` the linear value is moved into the the function’s parameter binding, invalidating `string`, so we cannot use it a second time).
+This short let block calls some imaginary functions to first reverse our linear
+string, then join it with itself, returning the result.
+However there’s a big
+problem here, once we pass our string to `reverse` the memory management system
+won’t let us use it in `concat`!
+(If it’s unclear why, recall the golden rule
+of the linear type system: only on *binding* can ever own a linear value.
+When
+we pass `string` to `reverse` the linear value is moved into the function’s
+parameter binding, invalidating `string`, so we cannot use it a second time).

-Luckily, there’s a mechanism that allows us to reuse `string` more than once in our let block: *references*.
+Luckily, there’s a mechanism that allows us to reuse `string` more than once in
+our let block: *references*.

-References are another special type that the memory management system understands how to work with.
-References are *not* linear types, but they give us another way of working with linear types that allows us to get around the type system’s “one owner” restriction safely.
+References are another special type that the memory management system
+understands how to work with.
+References are *not* linear types, but they give
+us another way of working with linear types that allows us to get around the
+type system’s “one owner” restriction safely.

-A reference value points to some linear value, but because the reference is not linear value itself, but rather a new, non-linear value, we’re allowed to pass them around freely, just like we can with other non-linear values.
-Assigning a reference to a linear value to some binding is called *borrowing*.
-Instead of transferring ownership of a linear value to a new binding, we’re giving it a temporary way to access the value, without taking it over.
+A reference value points to some linear value, but because the reference is not
+linear value itself, but rather a new, non-linear value, we’re allowed to pass
+them around freely, just like we can with other non-linear values.
+Assigning a
+reference to a linear value to some binding is called *borrowing*.
+Instead of
+transferring ownership of a linear value to a new binding, we’re giving it a
+temporary way to access the value, without taking it over.

 Use the `&` operator to create a reference: